SLIIT-3rd-Year-Bois-Inc/cloths-store-backend/README.md

 This is an MERN stack application develouped for an Online Clothing store.
 This containt the Backend section of the application.

 ## Technologies
-Node JS - The JavaScript runtime for the backend Express - The JavaScript Framework used to create the HTTP Server Mongodb - NoSQL type DBMS as the database
+Node JS - The JavaScript runtime for the backend <br>
+Express - The JavaScript Framework used to create the HTTP Server <br>
+Mongodb - NoSQL type DBMS as the database <br>
-Mongoose - An Object Relational Mapper to represent database documents as objects in the code Mongodb Sanitize - Used to prevent NoSQL injection attacks
+Mongoose - An Object Relational Mapper to represent database documents as objects in the code <br>
+Mongodb Sanitize - Used to prevent NoSQL injection attacks <br>